HewlettPackard/oneview-puppet/README.md

 #### General

-Most resources of this module accept the following ensurable methods:
+Most resources of the Puppet module for HPE OneView accept the following ensurable methods:
 * `present` - Creates/adds/updates resources on which those operations are permitted.
 * `absent` - Deletes/removes resources.
 * `found` - Searches for resources of a specific type on the appliance (with or without specific filters), and prints the information to the standard output.